andy139/GitHub-Tutorial/READme.md

 - Why do we use git?
 - Basic commands you need to know.
-- A Demo, how to setup your first project on GitHub
+- A Demo, how to setup your first project on GitHub.

 ## Why we use git
-- Keep track of changes in computer files
+- Keep track of changes in computer files.
-- Multiple people can work on a project at once
+- Multiple people can work on a project at once.

 ## Git Commands